I love making my own tea at home. It is always soothing and tastes so delicious!

-The blossoms of the Chamomile plant (Latin name: Matricaria recutita) have been used by ancient Egyptians for over 3,000 years for its pleasantly calming, comforting, and anti-imflamatory properties.
-Chamomile has a sweeter, mild taste with hints of apple and is caffeine-free.
+The blossoms of the chamomile plant (Matricaria recutita) have been used by ancient Egyptians for over 3,000 years for their pleasantly calming, comforting, and anti-inflammatory properties.
+Chamomile has a sweet, mild taste with hints of apple and is caffeine free.
 With the wide variety of exotic tea blends on supermarket shelves today, let's get back to basics on how to easily prepare a cup of chamomile tea.

-- 8oz of filtered water and hot water from the tap
+- 8 ounces of filtered water and hot water from the tap

 - Fill your infusion device with the chamomile.
 If steeping without a device (called "loose-leaf"), wait until step 4 to add your chamomile.

-- Heat 6-8oz of filtered water in your kettle on your stove to first boil (when the water just begins to form small bubbles).
+- Heat 6–8 ounces of filtered water in your kettle on your stove to first boil (when the water just begins to form small bubbles).
 Remove from heat.

-- Uncover and remove your infusion device from your tea pot or mug.
-If you steeped loose-leaf, pour the steeped tea through a strainer into a 2nd mug.
+- Uncover and remove your infusion device from your teapot or mug.
+If you steeped loose-leaf, pour the steeped tea through a strainer into a second mug.

 Your chamomile tea is ready to enjoy.
 You may add milk, honey, or sweetener to taste, though doing so may alter the natural taste and medicinal benefits of your chamomile tea.
 I prefer this tea with nothing added.